Natedekock/Nate-De-Kock-Resume/docs/index.md

 _Pathway Worldwide_, Salt Lake City, UT `September 2021 - December 2021`

-- Worked on novel methods for soil sampling to reduce laboratory measurements
+- Wrangled data from websites, data warehouse, Qualtrics surveys, APIs & flat files.
-- Used R and Visual Sample Plan to establish new sampling algorithms
+- Used the data in statistical analyses and to build reports and dashboards in Power BI.
-- Published a journal article in Environmental Quality.
+- Met regularly with stakeholders online in MS Teams or Zoom meetings to get feedback, share progress, and deliver results.

 ### Data Analyst (Part-time)